 Store Clothing Away for Future

 I love storing away clothes for future babies.
 I know my style might change as years go by and the sizes might not match previous babies, but there are many baby items that can still be put to good use baby after baby and year after year.
-I just place all the outgrown clothing into a large plastic storage container, label with the childs’ name and clothing sizes.
+This is what I do, I just place all the outgrown clothing into a large plastic storage container and label with the childs’ name and clothing sizes.
 When it’s full, my husband brings it over to our self storage facility.
 Eventually, you can easily sell the clothes by bringing them to resale stores, organizing a yard sale or selling items through sites like Swap.com.
 You can make a few bucks there too.
 I’ve made 90$ before by sending in a box of items I didn’t find useful!
 Side note; if you’re interested, check out this post about baby items I didn’t find useful.
 And my favorite online place to sell my stuff is Facebook Marketplace and mobile apps like Letgo and OfferUp.
 And don’t forget about craigslist.com.
 Try them all!

 Remember, you don’t have to break the bank for your kids to look clean, fashionable and cute.
 There’s many smart ways to go around the expensive price tags and score yourself some most adorable outfits for your kids!